EmployeeIssues.comU.S. Employee Rights in Plain English

 Employment Background Checks Definition

 Employment background checks are also commonly called reference checks.
-But reference checks are typically only one part of employment background checks, the latter of which also include investigation into one or more of the following.
+But reference checks, such as contacting your former bosses and coworkers, are typically only one part of employment background checks, which also include investigation into one or more of the following.

 Employers hire investigative (consumer-reporting, credit-reporting or background-check) agencies to conduct employment background checks.
 Alternately or additionally, employers rely on their human resources departments to conduct them.

 Employment background checks are generally legal.
 (Much personal information is a matter of public record these days.
-Anyone can legally access public records.)
-In fact, the Federal government requires its agencies and private-sector contractors to conduct background checks for certain jobs, often as part of security clearance investigations.
+Anyone can access pubic records.)
+In fact, the Federal government has long required its agencies to conduct background checks for certain jobs, often as part of security-clearance investigations.
+After 9/11, the government required its private-sector contractors to do the same and a subsequent Supreme Court ruling upheld the requirement as constitutional.

-Additionally, certain state and Federal laws require employers to conduct background checks (such as for criminal records) when jobs involve "vulnerable" individuals, such as children and people who are sick, disabled or elderly.
+Additionally, certain state and Federal laws require employers to conduct background checks (particularly for criminal records) when jobs involve "vulnerable" individuals, such as children or people who are sick, disabled, or elderly.

 Next Page > Background Check Laws